Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Moore-Read Anyons

 To extend our investigation to more realistic scenarios, given that MR states are proposed to be stabilized in the 1LL, we studied the e-e Coulomb and Yukawa potentials in the 1LL shown in Figure \ref{fig_mr4qh_spectrum}.
 In contrast to Laughlin's case, the ground states of MR systems with four anyons consistently exhibit a loose structure and remain largely insensitive to variations in electron-electron interactions.
 For the system with $N_e =13$, the lowest energy state is the one with relative angular momentum $\Delta M =12$, the maximum allowed $\Delta M$ value in this finite system.
 In the $N_e =14$ case, the four-anyon cluster attains the largest possible value of $\Delta M =14$ under the 1LL electron-electron Coulomb interaction, and changes to $\Delta M =12$ for both Yukawa interactions we computed with $\lambda = 0.5$ and $1$.
 The results are not conclusive due to the limited system size we can reach.
 Another observation is that the quasihole excitation spectrum maintains a comparatively robust, model-independent structure, unchanged not only across the parameter regimes studied among the realistic interactions, but also across the realistic interaction and the model Hamiltonian inside the MR CHS, whose spectrum can be further found in Supplementary Materials.
 Using the first and second moments of the density distribution, the estimated real-space radius of the four-quasihole cluster is $100\sim 140 \text{nm}$ for the lowest energy state as $\Delta M = 12$ in $N_e = 15$ (odd) system.
 And for the $\Delta M = 14$ anyon cluster in $N_e = 16$ (even) system, it is $75\sim 110 \text{nm}$.
+The spatial extent of the anyon clusters with the lowest energy in the MR phase exhibits a difference between odd and even electron systems, suggesting a parity effect in the cluster configuration in the finite systems.
+And the predicted spatial extents are much larger compared to Laughlin’s cases ~\cite{SM}.